 It’s not necessary to have a special composting bin, but it’s worth installing one to store the materials and keep the space looking tidy.
 Ready-made compost bins are a quick and easy way to get started.
 There is a huge selection available.
 Most are made from durable plastic and are simply installed directly on the ground.
 Consider installing at least two or three bins – that way you’ve always got one for adding ongoing waste and one or two with materials at various stages of decomposition.

 It’s easy to make a tidy compost bin using bits and pieces found around the home like recycled timber posts, decking offcuts and corrugated iron.
 They look great and work beautifully.

 What can you put in compost?
 Add just about anything that was once living – animal manures, vegetable scraps, weeds, grass clippings, paper, cardboard and garden prunings.

 Avoid adding the following:

-Manures from meat eating pets like cats and dogs – they have the potential to pass on parasites and disease organisms to humans so are not safe.
+Manures from meat-eating pets like cats and dogs – have the potential to pass on parasites and disease organisms to humans so are not safe.

 Meat scraps – they break down slowly creating nasty smells and attract rats and mice.